Guidance for International Students

 GPA and GPA Conversion

 You may self-report a GPA and GPA scale in the “Academic History” section of the application.
-Please do not convert or recalculate your GPA, and if your college or university does not report or compute a GPA, you should omit it.
+Please do not convert or recalculate your GPA.
+If your college or university does not report or compute a GPA, you should omit it.

-All academic records and letters of recommendation uploaded to your application must be in English or accompanied by a translation to English.
+All academic records and letters of recommendation uploaded to your application must be in English or accompanied by an English translation.